 Neighborhood Plans Policy

-The Planning Commission, on January 11, 2018, adopted a policy regarding the recognition of plans.
+The Planning Commission, on January 11, 2018, adopted a policy regarding the recognition of community led plans.
 This policy exists to clarify the difference between City-managed plans and Community-managed plans.
 You can read more about it here.

 DHCD Framework for Community Development